BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   "structure" as the vanilla tree.
 You could swap skills around all you like (while making sure that the max-points and icon vars are moved too) but you wouldn't be able to rearrange the tree at will.
+- `instant_guardian_takedown_crystals.txt` - A small little attempt to speed up the crystals you have to guard for awhile in the Guardian Takedown.
+I think dynamic blueprinty stuff gets in the way of being able to set these vars.

 Licenses
 ========